For daily wit & wisdom, sign up for the Almanac newsletter.

 If it’s your first time canning, start with the boiling water bath method!
 Make some pickles or a yummy berry jam!

-Fruits that is low-acid includes: cantaloupe and watermelon.
-(All other fruit is high-acid including berries and cherries, grapes, nectarines, oranges, peaches, and plums.)
+Fruits that are low-acid include: cantaloupe and watermelon.
+(All other fruit is high-acid, including berries and cherries, grapes, nectarines, oranges, peaches, and plums.)

-Pressure canning is also used to preserve low-acid foods such as meats, poultry, seafood, chili which also require a higher temperature to raise the heat inside the jars above boiling and long enough to kill harmful bacteria.
-Pressure canning can be fun and satisfying, but it does require a “canner” to get started and you need to follow direction—no ad-libbing!
+Pressure canning is also used to preserve low-acid foods such as meats, poultry, seafood, chili, which also require a higher temperature to raise the heat inside the jars above boiling and long enough to kill harmful bacteria.
+Pressure canning can be fun and satisfying, but it does require a “canner” to get started, and you need to follow directions—no ad-libbing!

-There are a few basic supplies which you’ll need in order to can at home:
+There are a few basic supplies that you’ll need in order to can at home:

 Canning jars, lids, and screw bands: Only use clean jars without cracks or nicks in them.
-We recommend using the tried-and-true Ball brand mason or Kerr brand jars.
+We recommend using the tried-and-true Ball brand o the Kerr brand mason jars.

 Water-bath canner or pressure canner: